Falmouth, Cornwall: Falmouth harbour

 Falmouth is famous for its harbour.
 Together with Carrick Roads, it forms the third deepest natural harbour in the world, and the deepest in Western Europe.
 It has been the start or finish point of various round-the-world record-breaking voyages, such as those of Robin Knox-Johnston and Dame Ellen MacArthur.
+Falmouth Harbour Commissioners were first formed by the Falmouth Harbour Act 1845 (8 & 9 Vict. c. clxxiii), and were re-incorporated in their current form by the Falmouth Harbour Order 1870.

 Road

 Falmouth is a terminus of the A39 road, connecting to Bath, Somerset some 180 mi distant although such a route has now been surpassed by the A303, A37 and A367.
 The A39 connects Falmouth with the A30 via Truro.
 The A30 provides a fast link between Falmouth and the M5 motorway at Exeter 98 mi to the northeast.

-Most commercial bus services are provided by First Kernow who have an outstation in Falmouth.
+Most commercial bus services are provided by Go Cornwall Bus who have an outstation in Falmouth.
 Other services are run by Office & Transport Services on behalf of Transport for Cornwall.